lightly-ai/dagster-lightly-example/README.md

 pip install -r requirements.txt
 ```

-If you haven't done it yet, install AWS CLI in your local machine.
-You can find the tutorial on installing the AWS CLI in your system [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+If you haven't done it yet, install AWS CLI on your local machine.
+You can find the tutorial on installing the AWS CLI on your system [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 Test if the installation went out correctly with the following:

 ```
 which aws